logern5/c1000a_sec/notes.md

 not supported".
 Trying any page with the extension ".cmd", I get the same thing.
 Trying with a different extension, I get page not found instead.
 It does require authentication even if it did work, however.

+49. Logging into the UART, the admin password is printed, and it is asked for later, essentially making the UART unauthenticated.
+The commands from the admin console "logdest" and "loglevel" set the log destination (I set it to syslog) and loglevel (I set it to debug) for a certain application, in this case httpd.
+Looking at the log output it showed `AEI_cms_encode: @@@@@@aei encryption:<text>`, which the text was the same odd password encoding that I found in the config XML files.
+I ran `strings` on the `/lib` directory on the filesystem, and grepped for "AEI_cms_encode", and found the function in `libcms_core.so`.
+Decompiling the library with Ghidra, I get a simple function that takes 2 arguments, a `char*` and a `char`.
+It seems to use a simple encoding that loops through the string and increments the characters by a certain amount to 'encrypt' it.
+When the second param is equal to 0, the function runs in decrypt mode.
+Else, the function runs in encrypt mode.

+50. I put the code for that function into a C program.
+I looked at the passwords in the conf file.
+For example, the password 'ZXQsbX3B', which I knew would be 'admin'.
+I ran the code, and it returned 'YWRtaW4A', which base64 decoded comes out to 'admin'.
+There was a support console password, which in the config said it was hashed.
+It came out to be '$1$5z$0H9qcdX9vSwvLpIhy46Ez1', which running hashID said it was MD5-Crypt.